dmikhr/tiempo-tracker/README.md

 Some_task
 ```

-Remove task if it no longer needed:<br>
+Remove task if it's no longer needed:<br>
 `trt -r`<br>

 See how much time you've spent on each task during the day:<br>